-Item Description Selected Action Open Plan Files-If the user has one available plan file in the file group, that plan file will open.
+ltem Description Selected Action The action to perform on the file group: Open Plan Files-If the user has one available plan file in the file group, that plan file will open.
 Otherwise, the Open Plan Files dialog opens, showing the user's available plan files.
 Create Plan Files-Opens the Create Plan Files dialog with no special setup; the user will need to configure it as needed to complete the step.
 NOTE: If the file group is an on-demand file group, then this action behaves like the "Add new file" link in the Open Plan Files dialog.
 The user can click on the link to create a new on-demand plan file.
 Clone File Group-Opens the Clone File Group dialog with no special setup; the user will need to configure it as needed to complete the step.
 Edit File Group-Opens the Edit File Group dialog with no special setup; the user will need to configure it as needed to complete the step.
 Process Plan Files-Opens the Process Plan Files dialog with no special setup; the user will need to configure it as needed to complete the step.
 The display text and/or description for the step should make it clear to the user what they are expected to do in order to consider the step complete.

-NOTE: The assigned user for the step must have the appropriate security permissions to access the file group and perform the designated action.
+NOTE: The assigned file group and per ed user for the step must have the appropriate security permissions to access the form the designated action.
 The File Group Process Step does not grant any permissions or elevate any existing permissions.